 I have owned a copy of the excellent book 'Solid State Design for the Radio Amateur' since 1986.
 This book, published by the ARRL, was devoted to QRP and homebrewing with many practical circuits included.
 Due to the lack of parts availability in Australia back then, it took me until 2016 to finally build a circuit from this book!
-Many of the semiconductors used in the designs have gone out of production since the book's publication but thanks to the internet many of the parts can be sourced from old stock worldwide.
+Many of the semiconductors used in the designs have gone out of production since the book's publication but thanks to the internet many of the parts can be sourced from 'new but old stock' worldwide.
 I guess this prompted me to finally build something.

 My first attempt was a receiver I.F. amplifier with a hang AGC system which could be used as a building block in an SSB/CW receiver.
 That project is featured elsewhere in these pages.
 Its success spurred me on to try another design from the book.